Basilakis/cmb2-metabox-generator/readme.md

 Area Logo; file
 ```
 <br>
 After entering bulk text, click the '[Generate Fields]' button.
-This will fill in the lower part of the UI so that you can tweak/add options to specific fields.
+This will fill in the lower part of the UI so that you can tweak/add options to specific fields.  <br><br>
 3. **Basic support for 'group' fields.**

 Combining 2 and 3, you can generate groups via bulk entry by setting a field to 'group' and prepending two dashes to its subfields.
 This isn't terribly robust—the sub fields need to appear immediately after the group field definition.